MODULE 3 - Section 1

 • Letting the team to travel on their own

-It is standard practice that hosts or qualified locals generally arrange and accompany the team when it comes to transportation, especially arrival and departure from the airport as applicable.
+It is standard practice that hosts or qualified locals arrange and accompany the team during their transportation, especially arrival and departure from the airport.

-Keep in mind that the less involvement you have with a team and their transportation, the greater the need for clear communication regarding travel instructions, need for the team to have payment available, and general experience and familiarity the team should have traveling on their own in your context with that type of transportation.
+Keep in mind that the less involvement you have with a team’s transportation, the greater the need for clear communication regarding travel instructions, need for the team to have payment available, and general experience and familiarity the team should have traveling on their own in your context with that type of transportation.

-For these reasons, as well as the ability to use travel time to build relationships with the team, leaving a team to their own devices is an available but rarely used option.
+For these reasons, as well as the fact that travel is a great time to build relationships with the team, leaving a team to their own devices is an available but rarely used option.

 • Coach bus